History of Tokyo: Crime

-On 13 January 1960, the leader of the Japan Socialist Party, Inejirō Asanuma, was assassinated at a political rally in Tokyo's Hibiya Hall.
+On 13 January 1960, the leader of the Japan Socialist Party, Inejirō Asanuma, was assassinated at a political rally in Tokyo's Hibiya Public Hall.
 A 17-year-old rightist named Otoya Yamaguchi stabbed Asanuma on stage, in front of 1,000 people (including Prime Minister Hayato Ikeda).
 Yamaguchi had a note in his pocket explaining he killed Asanuma for his left-wing policies, remarks he made during a speech in China, and for his supporters storming the National Diet building.
 15,000 leftist demonstrators marched on the police headquarters demanding the police chief, Kameyoshi Teramoto, resign.
 2,000 policemen beat them back, and 60 were injured.
-Before trial, Yamaguchi committed suicide at the Tokyo Juvenile Rehabilitation Center.
+Before trial, Yamaguchi died by suicide at the Tokyo Juvenile Rehabilitation Center.

 In 1960, Chuo Karan magazine published a satire story in which left-wing revolutionaries storm the Imperial Palace and behead Crown Prince Akihito and Princess Michiko.
 The story was meant to be a satire of the far-left, but it angered rightists and nationalists instead.
 The Imperial Household Agency disliked it, and right-wing nationalists protested daily outside the Chuo offices in Tokyo.
 On 1 February 1961, a rightist broke into the home of Chuo's president, Hoji Shimanaka, killed his maid, and injured his wife.
 Shimanaka apologized, the author, Shichiro Fukazawa, went into hiding, and it created a taboo where publishers refused to publish similar satires thereafter.